karol-muszynski/academic-kickstart/content/project/DDP/ddp.md

 The research is sponsored by National Science Centre.

-This is a project focused on access to justice among Polish small and medium enterprises.
+The project intends to identify the barriers to using law in doing business experienced by Polish small and medium enterprises.
+The research will provide a diagnosis of justiciable problems experienced by SMEs, patterns of their resolution, and explain why SMEs do not use the law in all circumstances where this is feasible.
+The project will therefore have both an exploratory and explanatory aspect.

-PI: Jan Winczorek PhD, University of Warsaw
+PI: [Jan Winczorek PhD](www.janwin.info), University of Warsaw

 Main investigator: Karol Muszyński PhD, University of Warsaw